+Partner B Clues:

-Partner 2 Clues: Partner 1 Clues: 1.
-One female student is studying engineering; the 2.
-The two female students studied abroad in the other is at the University of Oxford. countries closest to each other.
-3. The future lawyer studies at Cardiff University.
+2. The two female students studied abroad in the countries closest to each other.
 4. Oliver traveled the furthest away to study abroad.
-5. The student from Bristol studies business and did He will miss Cardiff a lot. not study in Spain.
+He will miss Cardiff a lot.
 6.William is fluent in many languages, but Spanish is his favorite because of his time abroad.
-7. Sometimes William's friend Elizabeth calls him to help her with her Italian homework.
 8. Jacob studied at Bristol and in Beijing.
-9. The student who studies at the college visited 10.
-The student who studied abroad in Italy is Germany.
-She enjoyed her time there very much. studying to be an artist.
+10. The student who studied abroad in Italy is studying to be an artist.